digimoving/private-llm-frontend/src/components/ui/README.md

 - The toggle uses Tailwind's colour classes for the active state
 - The inactive state is always gray (`bg-gray-200`)
-- The focus ring colour is always indigo to maintain consistency
+- The focus ring colour is always primary to maintain consistency
 - The component is built on top of Headless UI's Switch component